jhockx/server-configuration/README.md

 ```

 ### Docker compose installation
 Follow the steps in in the [Docker documentation](https://docs.docker.com/compose/install/).
 However, this didn't work for the Raspberry Pi specifically, the command couldn't be found.
-So I tried the following, which did work (after installing python3 and pip3):
+So I tried the following as an alternative, which did work (after installing python3 and pip3):
 ```
 sudo pip3 install docker-compose
 ```